 Management of Alternaria leaf spot with fungicides as part of an integrated strategy should start with petal fall applications that include Rovral followed by late spring applications with materials having different modes of action.
-Currently, no highly effective fungicides are registered in the late spring season (May-June) when the disease is initiated because resistance has developed in pathogen populations to the Qol and carboxamide fungicides.
-Thus, registration of Inspire (difenoconazole-Group 3), Quash (metconazole - Group 3), and the biofungicide Endorse or PhD (Polyoxin-D-Group 19) is critical in the management of Alternaria leaf spot of almond.
-Each fungicide group has a different single-site mode of action and thus, these materials will have to be used strictly in rotations or mixtures to delay the development of resistance and maintain their efficacy.
+The effectiveness of Rovral at this timing will depend on the occurrence of favorable environmental conditions for the disease in early spring.
+Currently, no highly effective fungicides are registered in the late spring season (May - June) when the disease is initiated because resistance has developed in pathogen populations to the QoI and carboxamide fungicides.
+Thus, registration of Inspire (difenoconazole-Group 3), Quash (metconazole - Group 3), and the biofungicide Endorse (Polyoxin-D-Group 19) is critical in the management of Alternaria leaf spot of almond.
+Each fungicide group has a different mode of action and thus, these materials will have to be used strictly in rotations or mixtures to delay the development of resistance and maintain their efficacy.
 Also, the pre-mixture Adament was moderately effective, but concerns exist because one of the components of this product is a Qol fungicide (i.e., trifloxystrobin).
-Additional materials, such as fluopyram (USF 2015) and various premixtures (USF 2016, USF 2017, A15703, A15909, etc.) with activity against Alternaria spp. need to be thoroughly tested in field trials (Table 3).
+Additional materials, such as fluazinam, with activity against Alternaria spp. need to be identified and tested in field trials (Table 3).

 Because of the current limited arsenal of chemical treatments available, other components of an integrated approach in disease management are even more critical.
 These include insect and mite control, as well as cultural practices that lead to a decreased humidity in the micro-environment in the orchard such as hedging, improvement of water penetration into the soil by adding gypsum, and changing the watering or irrigation schedule to less frequent irrigation using soil moisture probes.
 If all components of the disease triangle (host, environment, and pathogen) are considered, fungicide treatments will be the most beneficial.

 Table 3.
-Relative efficacy and registration status of selected fungicides for management of Alternaria Leaf Spot of almond.
+Relative efficacy and registration status of selected fungicides for management of Alternaria leaf spot of almond

-Fungicide Class Mode of action Efficacy' Remarks Bravo, Echo Aromatic nitrile Multiple + Label limits on PHI Ziram Dithiocarbamate Multiple + Label limits on PHI Captan Pthalimide Multiple + 2ee amendment Vangard/Scala Anilinopyrimidine Single + 2ee amendment (Scala) Rovral Dicarboximide Multiple +++/+ Label limits/Sect.18 disallowed Abound/Gem Strobilurin or Qol Single +++ Res.
+Fungicide Class Mode of action Efficacy' Remarks Bravo, Echo Aromaticnitrile Multiple + Label limits on PHI Ziram Dithiocarbamate Multiple + Label limits on PHI Captan Pthalimide Multiple + 2ee amendment Vangard/Scala Anilinopyrimidine Single + 2ee amendment (Scala) Rovral Dicarboximide Multiple +++/+ Label limits/Sect.18 disallowed Abound/Gem Strobilurin or Qol Single +++ Res.
 Populations Pristine Qol./carboxamide Multiple ++++ Res.
 Populations Adament Qol/SBI Multiple ++++ Registration requested Quash SBI Single ++++ Registration requested Inspire/ Inspire Super SBI/SBI+AP Single/ Multiple ++++ Sect.
-18-2008^/IR-4 studies Polyoxin-D Biofungicide Single ++++ IR-4 studies Fluazinam Dinitroaniline Single ?
+18-2008//IR-4 studies PolyoxinD Biofungicide Single ++++ IR-4 studies Fluazinam Dinitroaniline Single ?
 Under evaluation

-Rating: ++++ = most effective, - = not effective, ? = unknown. - Restricted to applications until 5 weeks after petal fall
+^{'-} Rating: ++++ = most effective, = not effective, ? = unknown.

+^{-} Restricted to applications until 5 weeks after petal fall

-- Widespread resistance against strobilurin and carboxamide fungicides.
+^{ -} Widespread resistance against strobilurin and carboxamide fungicides

-- These fungicides provide suppressive activity only.^ - Renewal of Section 18 recommended for 2009 season.
+^{ -} These fungicides provide suppressive activity only.

+^{^ -} Renewal of Section 18 recommended for 2009 season.